-- It’s delightfully seasonal
+- they are delightfully seasonal

-- And incredibly delicious
+- and incredibly delicious

-- Surprisingly easy to make
+- surprisingly easy to make

-- Yet, thoroughly impressive
+- yet, thoroughly impressive

 Let’s talk about how to make these vegan stuffed shells.

-These pasta shells get cooked like most other pasta but for this recipe you will want to make sure not to cook your shells past al dente – that means it’s slightly firm.
+These pasta shells get cooked like most other pasta but for this recipe, you will want to make sure not to cook your shells past al dente – that means it’s slightly firm.
 If they are too soft, they will tear when filled.
 But don’t worry.
 Since they bake 40 minutes in creamy Béchamel sauce, they will get plenty soft when all is said and done.